 Step-by-Step Instructions

-Make Sure to Grease the Slow Cooker Suddenly, the slow cooker is sprayed with cooking spray.
-Otherwise, use a slow cooker liner for easier cleanup.
+Also Be Sure to Grease the Slow Cooker The slow cooker suddenly gets its dose of cooking spray.
+If not, use a slow-cooker liner for easy cleanup.

 Step 2: Prepare the Kielbasa

-Slice the Kielbasa: Cut 1 pound of kielbasa sausage into pieces about 1/2 inch thick.
-This size is bite-sized, easy to eat.
+Slice the Kielbasa: Cut 1 pound of kielbasa sausage into pieces roughly 1/2 inch thick.
+This is bite-sized, easy-to-eat size.”

-Add to Slow Cooker: Spread the sliced kielbasa in an even layer in the bottom of the prepared slow cooker.
+Transfer To Slow Cooker: Add the sliced kielbasa in an even layer to the bottom of the prepared slow cooker.

-Chop the Apples: Core and chop 2 apples into small pieces.
-Select apples according to your choice of flavor: Granny Smith for tart, Honeycrisp or Fuji for sweet.
+Cut Up the Apples: Core and chop 2 apples into small pieces.
+Pick apples based on your flavor preference: Granny Smith if you like tart, Honeycrisps or Fuji if you like sweet.

-Mix Ingredients: In a medium mixing bowl, combine the chopped apples, 1/2 cup brown sugar, 1/2 cup apple cider, 2 tablespoons Dijon mustard, and 1 teaspoon garlic powder.
-Season with salt and pepper to taste and mix until everything is evenly coated.
+Mix Ingredients: In a medium mixing bowl, toss together the apples, brown sugar, apple cider, Dijon mustard and garlic powder.
+Add salt and pepper to taste, and stir until everything is well coated.

 Step 4: Combine and Cook